scubacabra/gradle-wsdl-plugin/README.md

 gradle-wsdl-plugin
 ==================

-plugin for gradle that sets up a wsdl task and sets up a convention between the sub project web service name and the wsdl document itself
+Gradle plugin that defines some conventions for web service Projects.
+Eases the manual configuration of web service project by:

+      * Hooking in ant tasks to parse the wsdl with wsimport
+      * Defining a convention to generate a correct WSDL name for the project, by parsing the project-name itself
+      * Automatically finding web Service dependencies in the WSDL and associated schema it imports/includes
+      * Populating a WAR file with all dependent Web Service Files (WSDL, XSD).

 # using the plugin #
 ```groovy